 Are you an educator looking to get financial support for your personal and professional development needs?
-Then you need to know more about Erasmus+ for teachers.
+Then you need to find out more about Erasmus+ for teachers.
 As you probably know already, one of the best ways is to write a good project for your school and apply for an Erasmus+ KA1.

 The main aim of the EDP is to provide the background of your application.
 More specifically, to ensure that the planned activities of the Erasmus+ project proposal are relevant.
-Both for the individual participants and for the institution as a whole.
+Both for the individual participants and the institution as a whole.
 The logic behind this is simple: the more effectively you integrate the activities into the organization’s long-term development, the more significant impact there will be on the quality of teaching and learning.

 Keep in mind the following specific tips: